mfodor/monaca-helper/README.md

 ### u|up|start

 Start Monaca ecosystem.
-It will call `docker-compose up -d` in server root.
+It will call configure with local setting and then `docker-compose up -d` in server root.

+Any arguments are passed to compose command so you can start specific container(s).

 ### d|down|stop

 Stop Monaca ecosystem.
 It will call `docker-compose down` in server root.

+Any arguments are passed to compose command so you can stop specific container(s).

 ### r|restart

-Restart Monaca ecosystem
+Restart Monaca ecosystem.
+It will call `docker-compose restart` in server root.

+Any arguments are passed to compose command so you can restart specific container(s).

 ### rf|restart-frontend

-Restart monaca-frontend container
+Restart monaca-frontend container.
+Shorthand to `monaca restart monaca-frontend`

+Any arguments are passed to compose command so you can start specific container(s).

 ### c|reconfigure